games647/LagMonitor/README.md

-/mbean <beanName> - List all available attributes of this mbean /mbean <beanName> <attribute> - Outputs the value of this attribute /system - Gives you some general information (minecraft server related) /timing - Outputs your server timings ingame
+/mbean <beanName> - List all available attributes of this mbean /mbean <beanName> <attribute> - Outputs the value of this attribute /system - Gives you some general information (minecraft server related) /env - Gives you some general information (OS related) /timing - Outputs your server timings ingame
 /monitor - Monitors the CPU usage of methods
-/graph [heap/cpu/threads] - Gives you visual graph about your server (currently only the heap usage) /env - Gives you some general information (OS related)
+/graph [heap/cpu/thread/classes] - Gives you visual graph about your server (currently only the heap usage)
 ```

 ## Images

-Live visualizer of heap usage:

 ### Timing command
 ![timing command](https://i.imgur.com/wAxnIxt.png)